ThamaliWimarshika/Library-Management-System/README.md

 # Library-Management-System
-A simple Library Management System designed for a school.
+A simple Library Management System designed for a school using Java.